Dublin Port & The City

 Some of these initiatives between Dublin Port and the city include:

-A musical journey commissioned by Dublin Port – inspired by Dublin Port, Dublin City and the River Liffey.
+A musical journey commissioned by Dublin Port Company – inspired by Dublin Port, Dublin City and the River Liffey.
 A collaboration which reflects on the relationships between the Port, the City and the Liffey through song, ranging from elegant electronic pop to sublime trad inspired moments and crafted songwriting.
-The album and musical performances at National Concert Hall were curated and produced by Bell X1’s Paul Noonan and the National Concert Hall’s Gary Sheehan.
+The album and musical performances at the National Concert Hall (NCH) were curated and produced by Bell X1’s Paul Noonan and the NCH’s Gary Sheehan.
 Featuring Paul Noonan (Bell X1), Paul Cleary (The Blades), Cathy Davey, James Vincent McMorrow, Duke Special, Gemma Hayes, Jape, Colm Mac Con Iomaire, Lisa O’Neill, Declan O’Rourke, John Sheahan and Caitriona Lally, this was a unique partnership for a once of a kind project.

 Dublin Port is proud to be a sponsor of Aware’s Harbour2Harbour Walk which take participants along some of Europe’s most scenic seafront routes in the three counties (Dublin, Cork and Galway).
 In Dublin over 2,000 people are expected to take part with a 26km route between Howth and Dun Laoghaire Harbours; in Cork the spectacular Carrigaline to Crosshaven route offers a 5k or 10k option, and in Galway the 8km route takes in Salthill Prom, South Park and Mutton Island.
 Dublin Port Company sponsored the Dublin event for the second year running and provided a fun-filled halfway point.
-Pat Ward, Head of Corporate Services with Dublin Port Company said, “The Aware Harbour2Harbour Walk showcases the exceptional beauty of Dublin Bay and the Port itself, something which we should all be very proud of.
-I’ve no doubt Berth 18 will be a welcome stop-off again this year as people reach the halfway point!
-We are proud to help Aware make this a really enjoyable event to be part of and look forward to welcoming people to the Port on the day.”

 Dublin Port Company has opened a new state-of-the-art Seafarers’ Centre at Dublin Port following a €500,000 investment in the facility.
 The Seafarers’ Centre breathes new life into the site of the old Odlums flour mill.
 Housed in the former Odlums workers’ canteen, which had been in use up to the mill’s closure in 2012, the Centre now provides a base for vital services to sailors docking in the port, an essential workforce of the city’s economy.
 Features of the old canteen building such as decking, beams and the original exterior wall have been retained and preserved as part of the new design.
 As Dublin Port’s first custom-built Seafarers’ Centre, it will support over 7,500 visiting seafarers a year arriving from all over the world, typically from countries such as India, China, Ukraine, Russia and the Philippines.